 While I’m not a therapist, and I always suggest seeking professional help (especially if you find yourself fixated on death or suicidal thoughts), I want to encourage you to try out these few practices that can be life-changing if used regularly.

 2. Once you’ve got a feeling, we will use worthless as an example, and I want you to remind yourself that you are not wrong or broken for feeling this way.
 Emotions are never right or wrong; they simply are what they are.
-Hating them or wishing you didn’t have them will not serve you; that will only start creating hatred and resentment toward your own faults.
+Hating them or wishing you didn’t have them will not serve you; that will only create hatred and resentment toward your faults.

 3. Now, I want you to envision yourself sitting at a table, and your worthless feeling is sitting beside you.
 What would you say to it?
 “Hey, worthlessness, I see you.
 I see you hurting and in so much pain.
 I love you, just as you are.
 I am here, I see you, I love you, and we will figure this out.”

 Learning to identify and name our emotions allows us to see it for what it actually is.
-When we don’t know, and we stay stuck in the “I just feel horrible” road, we can’t love ourselves where we need to be loved.
+When we don’t know and stay stuck in the “I just feel horrible” road, we can’t love ourselves where we need to be loved.